rewiringamerica/api_demos/client-stubs/README.md

-# Client Stubs Demo (Python/Typescript)
+# Client Libary Demos (Python/Typescript)

-This demo includes example scripts demonstrating how to call the REM API using our Python and Typescript client stub packages.
+This demo includes example scripts demonstrating how to call the REM API using our Python and Typescript client library packages.
 Both scripts output an estimate of how much money a user could save on average annually by making an electrification upgrade.

-### Python client stubs
+### Python client library

 To install the REM API Python package, run: